Dominic-Stafford/pepper/config_documentation.md

 - `save_categories_per_event`: Optional, bool, default `True`.
 Whether to save all of the categories in the per-event output.
 If only specific categories are desired, this can be to `False` and individual columns specified in ``columns_to_save`.
 - `hists`: Path to a JSON file containing the histogram definitions as object.
 The keys decide the name of the histogram.
 For its elements, see the Histogram Definition subparagraph.
 - `cuts_to_histogram`: Optional, array of strings.
 If this is present, histograms will only be created for cuts whose names are in this array.
+- `systs_to_histogram`: Optional, array of strings.
+If this is present, only systematics in this array will be included in the histograms.
+For two-sided or numeric systematic, the directions/indices should not be included (i.e. just `muonsf` instead of `muonsf_down`, and `PDF` instead of `PDF_0`).
 - `datasets_to_group`: Optional, object of strings.
 If a data set name is present as a key inside this object, its value will be used as name instead inside the histograms.
 - `histogram_format`: Optional, either `"hist"`, `"coffea"` or `"root"`.
 This decides the format which will be used for saving the histograms.
 Defaults to `"hist"`.
 ### Histogram definition